valentinvogt/npde-summary/src/chapters/09.typ

 Remember that in the case of $arrow(phi) equiv 0$, energy is conserved:
 $ E_h (t) = 1 / 2 frac(dif, dif t) arrow(mu)^top bold(M) frac(dif, dif t) arrow(mu) + 1 / 2 arrow(mu)^top bA arrow(mu) equiv upright("const") $

-So we would like a time stepping that preserves this.
-Such time stepping schemes are called #emph[structure preserving];.
-One such timestepping scheme is the #strong[Crank–Nicolson] one:
+So we would like a time-stepping that preserves this.
+Such time-stepping schemes are called #emph[structure preserving];.
+One such time-stepping scheme is the #strong[Crank–Nicolson] one:

 $ bold(M) frac(arrow(mu)^((j + 1)) - 2 arrow(mu)^((j)) + arrow(mu)^((j - 1)), tau^2) = - 1 / 2 bA (arrow(mu)^((j - 1)) + arrow(mu)^((j + 1))) + 1 / 2 (arrow(phi) (t_j - 1 / 2 tau) + arrow(phi) (t_j + 1 / 2 tau)) $

+#pagebreak()
 Another one would be the #strong[Störmer scheme];:
 $ bold(M) frac(arrow(mu)^((j + 1)) - 2 arrow(mu)^((j)) + arrow(mu)^((j - 1)), tau^2) = - bA arrow(mu)^((j)) + arrow(phi) (t_j) $

-For both of these #emph[second order] time stepping schemes, we need
+For both of these #emph[second order] time-stepping schemes, we need
 $arrow(mu)^((- 1))$ to get $arrow(mu)^((1))$.
 Now the question is, where do we get this from?
 It can be obtained with a special initial step, using a symmetric (first order) difference quotient:

 $ frac(dif, dif t) arrow(mu) (0) = arrow(nu)_0 arrow.r frac(mu^(\(1\)) - mu^((- 1)), 2 tau) = arrow(nu)_0 $

-And finally there is the #strong[Leapfrog] timestepping.
+And finally there is the #strong[Leapfrog] time-stepping.
 Using the auxiliary variable
 $arrow(nu)^((j + 1 \/ 2)) = frac(arrow(mu)^((j + 1)) - arrow(mu)^((j)), tau)$